Hint: Search for yourself, a relative or a friend.

 According to the BBB, legitimate organizations will never contact you in this way about unclaimed money.
 You should never pay a fee to collect unclaimed accounts, and you should never give your personal information over the phone or via email.

 BeenVerified's Unclaimed Money Search combs publicly available databases to locate assets and accounts held in the name of its users.
-If you're owed any unclaimed money, BeenVerified can help locate and contact the appropriate agencies, so that you may file a claim.
+If you're owed any unclaimed money, BeenVerified can help locate the contact information for the appropriate agencies, so that you may file a claim.
 In some cases, you could obtain money in as little as two weeks, although some claims may take longer.

 With BeenVerified, it costs you nothing additional to search for missing money—and you may learn all you need to file a claim.
 You don't necessarily have to provide any very detailed personal information, and you can be in control of the process from start to finish.